-7 Meal Planning Tips That Will Save You Time and Money
+15 Meal Planning Tips to Save Money and Time

 Looking to save money (aren’t we all)?
-Perhaps TIME? ✋ (me too) – but if you’re like me… you don’t mind cooking, you just don’t like thinking about it.
+Perhaps TIME? ✋ Me too.
+If you’re like me… you don’t mind cooking, you just don’t like thinking about it.
 Luckily, with the meal planning tips below, you’ll be able to think less and save more when it comes to grocery shopping and cooking.

 I’ve struggled with dinner time for pretty much entire married life (that’s 22 years people).
 If I had a live-in cook, I would be thrilled (any takers?).
 BUT I have found that when I actually take the time to MAKE A MEAL PLAN, I don’t dread that thought (or question from 5 out of 8 of my kids) “What’s for dinner!?”.

-So take some time (schedule it in your week) to write down your plan.
+So take some time to write down your plan.
 I love this cute pad (pictured above)… I don’t know why, but when you’ve got something cute to work with, it seems to make the meal planning more fun!

 Before you make your meal plan, look around your home and see what you already have.
 Are there any meals you can make out of what you have?
 If the answer is no, see if you are just a few ingredients short of making a meal.

-This can be a great way to fill your meal plan quickly, and save money by avoiding the store.
+This can be a great way to save money meal planning by avoiding the store.
 It will also help you avoid food waste.
 You might have more food at home than you think!
 This is a vital tip if you’re meal planning on a budget.

 After I’m done looking at what I have around my home, I pull out the weekly ad for my grocery store.
-This allows me to see what’s on sale this week to help give me ideas on what to make.
+This allows me to see what’s on sale during the week to help give me ideas on what to make.
 I call it frugal meal planning!

 Planning your meals around sales will not only save you money, but help give you ideas when you run out!
 You can also save big money on meat if you buy it in bulk!
 I used to buy bulk meat from Zaycon Fresh, but now that they’re closed I’m looking to start using the Savory Butcher.